Name: Moiseyev Nikita Valeriyevich

 Biography

 Nikita was born in 1990 in the village of Dinskaya, Krasnodar Territory.
 As a child, he was fond of football and playing musical instruments, especially the guitar.
-Having received a secondary technical education, for some time he worked in his specialty— as an electrician, and was also engaged in the construction of frame houses.
-Recently, Nikita worked as a repairman for washing machines and refrigerators.
+Having received a secondary technical education, he worked for some time as an electrician, and was also engaged in the construction of frame houses.

-Even at a young age, Nikita began to study the Bible and made a conscious decision to worship God.
+At a young age, Nikita began to study the Bible and made a conscious decision to worship God.
 In 2010, he opted for alternative civilian service instead of military service.
-The believer was sent to Gelendzhik, where for two years he worked as an electrician in a children's sanatorium.
-There, in 2011, Nikita met his future wife Sofiya.
-After 2 years, they got married and moved to the city of Kamensk-Shakhtinsky in the Rostov region.
+The believer was sent to Gelendzhik, where he worked for two years as an electrician in a children's sanatorium.
+Later he moved to the city of Kamensk-Shakhtinsky.

 Case History